eugeneyan/open-llms/README.md

 for any purpose, even commercially.
 But if you do the latter, you **must distribute your contributions under the same license as the original.** (Thus, may not be viable for internal teams.)
 - [OpenRAIL-M v1](https://www.bigcode-project.org/docs/pages/model-license/): Allows royalty-free access and flexible downstream use and sharing of the model and modifications of it, and comes with a set of use restrictions (see [Attachment A](https://huggingface.co/spaces/bigcode/bigcode-model-license-agreement))

-### Disclaimer

-The licenses of below models does not constitute legal advice.
-Mainterns of this repo are not responsible for the actions of third parties who use the models.
-Please cosult an attorney before using models for commercial purposes.
+**Disclaimer:** The information provided in this repo does not, and is not intended to, constitute legal advice.
+Maintainers of this repo are not responsible for the actions of third parties who use the models.
+Please consult an attorney before using models for commercial purposes.

 ---